metarhia/Contracts/doc/Database.md

 ## Entity definition `<EntityName>.js`

 Where `<EntityName>` is a name of certain Entity (Class) of subject domain.
-For example, `City.js` definition may looks like:
+For example, `City.js` definition may look like:
 ```js
 ({
   Registry: { realm: 'application', storage: 'append' },